mwganson/fcbmpimport/README.md

 Each time a value or expression is entered into an edit box, that value or expression is appended to the associated label's tool tip.
 Thus, by mouse hovering over the associated label one can view the history of values previously entered during this session.

-<h4 id='Using Offsets'>Using Offsets</h4>

-You will notice in the above screenshot there is a red and green axis cross centered between the two butterfly antennae.
-This axis cross marks the location the FreeCAD objects created to represent this image will be positioned relative to the origin at (0,0,0) in 3d space, or (0,0) in 2d space if importing as a sketch.
-I positioned this by entering "-w/2" in the X Offset box and "-h * 8/10" in the Y Offset box.
-(Recall, w and h refer to the image width and height, respectively.)
-By default, the axis cross is set to the lower left corner of the image.
-To move it to the right, enter a negative value in the X Offset.
-To move it up, enter a negative value in the Y Offset.
-Actually, what's happening is the image is moving left and down, then getting re-centered as the image preview is updated.
-This is why negative numbers are needed.

-<h4 id='More on Scaling'>More on Scaling</h4>
+<h4 id='Scale Factor'>Scale Factor</h4>

+The scale factor edit box is used to set the scale of the FreeCAD object created to represent the image in FreeCAD.
+By default, each pixel is 1mm x 1mm x 1mm for solid, extruded, and mesh import types, and 1mm x 1mm for wire, face, and sketch import types.
+The value entered as the scale factor will be multiplied against those default 1mm values (except for part height), and used to size the object(s).
+As an example, if you wish each pixel to be 3.5mm x 3.5mm x 3.5mm you would simply enter 3.5 into the scale factor edit box (or 3,5 depending on your locale) and 3.5 in the part height edit box.
+(Note: part height is only applicable to mesh, solid, and extruded import types.)

+But usually the desired scaling will be for the entire image or for some subset of that image rather than per pixel.
+For example, you might wish to engrave this butterfly into a 6 inch x 6 inch plaque.
 The easiest way to scale the FreeCAD object to be created to represent the image is to enter the desired final size (in mm) into the scale factor box, and then divide that number by horizontal size (width) of the image (in pixels).
-I gave the previous example of 6 inches above.
-If we wish to scale the butterfly object such that it is 6 inches, we can enter this into the scale factor box:
+Assuming you are content with the white background as a border or margin, the way to go about scaling this particular image would be to enter this into the scale factor edit box:

-(6 * inch) / width
+(6 * inches) / width

 But suppose we wanted this in millimeters.
 Suppose we want 300 mm as the final width: